Zeanon/danger-klipper/docs/Config_Reference.md

 #   Sets the threshold that probe points can increase before z_tilt aborts.
 #   To disable the validation, set this parameter to a high value.
 #rehome_z: False
-#   If set to true, a G28 Z  will  automatically be called after z_tilt has
+#   If set to True, execute G28 Z after z_tilt is applied.
+Defaults to False.
-#   finished to rehome Z.

 ```